(G) The Higher Realm Consultations

 .

-At the time of the more recent palette knife metal bending occured I was reading Autobiography of a Yogi by Paramahansa Yogananda.
+At the time of the more recent palette knife metal bending I was reading Autobiography of a Yogi by Paramahansa Yogananda.
 In that book the author refers to his friendship with the famous Indian scientist Sir Jagadish Chandra Bose and devotes an entire chapter about the scientist describing their friendship and some of the scientist’s accomplishments.
 Bose (1858-1937) was a polymath knowledgeable in biology, physics and botany and author of Bengali science fiction novels.
 He was educated in Calcutta, India, Christ’s College in Cambridge, England and University College in London.

-The book Response in the Living and Non-Living by Sir Jagadish Chandra Bose is a study of metal and cell response to stimuli.
+Response in the Living and Non-Living by Sir Jagadish Chandra Bose is a study of metal and cell response to stimuli.

 Uniform responses – In the responses of animal, vegetable, and metal alike we meet with a type where the responses are uniform.

 Bose performed a comparative study of the fatigue response of various metals and organic tissue in plants in his laboratory in India.
 He subjected metals to a similar combination of mechanical, thermal, chemical (poisons), exposure to light and electrical stimuli and noted the same pattern of responses between metals and cells.
 Bose’s experiments demonstrated a fatigue response in both stimulated cells and metals, as well as a distinctive cyclical fatigue and recovery response across multiple types of stimuli in both organic plant and animal living cells and inorganic metals.
 I found a free version of his book titled Response in the Living and Non-Living describing in detail his experiments and the results [link to free version below].
-It is worthwhile to go directly to Chapter XX, the general summary and conclusion.
+It is worthwhile to go directly to Chapter XX, General Summary and Conclusion.

 Some examples of his findings: